-On your electives you study alongside students from other London Business School programmes and visiting international exchange students, expanding your network and increasing your learning opportunities.
+On your electives you study alongside students from other London Business School programmes as well as visiting international exchange students; expanding your network and increasing your learning opportunities.

 You can view all the different elective courses below.
 Electives are grouped by subject area - click on a subject area to see all the electives within it.
 You can choose to specialise in a particular subject or select courses from several different areas.

 Please note that the elective portfolio changes from year to year and this is an indication of the courses on offer to the current class.